srsandy/Data-Structures-and-Algorithms-in-Java-2nd-Edition-by-Robert-Lafore/README.md

 2. Commit.
 3. Push.
 5. Submit a pull request :slightly_smiling_face:
-6. Star, if you like it and find it useful
+6. Star, if you like & find it useful

 ## Requests, Improvements, Issues